 Previous studies have been carried out using a similar methodology.
-Notably a study looking at brain injury in childhood and risk of criminal convictions in later life within Northern Finland, published in 2002 in the journal Psychiatric Research (Miettunen et al, 2002).
-Here they found there was an increased risk of over one and a half times for criminality if an individual had suffered traumatic brain injury as a child.
+Notably, a study looking at brain injury in childhood and the risk of criminal convictions in later life within Northern Finland, was published in 2002 in the journal Psychiatric Research.
+Here they found there was an increased risk of over one and a half times for criminality if an individual had suffered a traumatic brain injury as a child.

-Another study which looked at the risk of violent crime in people with epilepsy and traumatic brain injury in Sweden, published in 2001 in PLOS Medicien (Fazel et al, 2011) found a three-fold increased risk in convictions for a violent offence compared to the general population after a traumatic brain injury which required hospitalisation.
+Another study that looked at the risk of violent crime in people with epilepsy and traumatic brain injury in Sweden, published in 2001 in PLOS Medicine (Fazel et al, 2011) found a three-fold increased risk of convictions for a violent offense compared to the general population after a traumatic brain injury which required hospitalization.

-A milder head injury is more common and does not result in any lasting effects on cognition or behaviour.
-Another issue to be considered is there are behaviours which can be seen in the early years of childhood which have been linked through research to criminal behaviour in adulthood, and these behaviours are also linked to a higher risk of head injury.
+A milder head injury is more common and does not result in any lasting effects on cognition or behavior.
+Another issue to be considered is there are behaviors that can be seen in the early years of childhood which have been linked through research to criminal behavior in adulthood, and these behaviors are also linked to a higher risk of head injury.

-The interrelationships between mental health, substance misuse and criminal behaviour particularly violence and aggression are complex, and it can be difficult to disentangle these factors and consider causation.
+The interrelationships between mental health, substance misuse, and criminal behavior particularly violence and aggression are complex, and it can be difficult to disentangle these factors and consider causation.

 Hospital records were also used to ascertain whether any mental health problems were present or had been treated.
 Any history of substance abuse was examined using records from the Western Australian Drug and Alcohol Office.

 Any subjects who had a criminal conviction before their brain injury were excluded from the study.
-Researchers wanted to focus on individuals who had no criminal history before their brain injury but did have a criminal conviction after their injury, to see if the injury itself was involved in behaviour changes which may have led to this conviction.
-They also only looked at individuals whose criminal conviction was at least 12 months after their brain injury to allow for any resulting behavioural affects to occur.
+Researchers wanted to focus on individuals who had no criminal history before their brain injury but did have a criminal conviction after their injury, to see if the injury itself was involved in behavior changes that may have led to this conviction.
+They also only looked at individuals whose criminal conviction was at least 12 months after their brain injury to allow for any resulting behavioral effects to occur.

-In many instances, an individual can be suffering with mental illness without experiencing a hospital admission or similarly, enduring substance misuse without coming into contact with relevant agencies and organisations with regards to treatment and support.
+In many instances, an individual can be suffering from mental illness without experiencing a hospital admission or similarly, enduring substance misuse without coming into contact with relevant agencies and organizations with regard to treatment and support.
 While this method would have picked up on severe cases, many may be missed using this record check alone.

 The control subjects who had a criminal conviction but no actual brain injury were given a pseudo-traumatic brain injury date, matching the target subjects in terms of age and gender.
 This was to try and ensure the population control subjects could be as closely matched to the test subjects as possible in order to make any findings more valid and more directly comparable to the population in general.

-Analysis was completed through statistical modelling with univariable and multivariable Cox proportional hazard regression models.
-This allows for all data and potential other factors to be entered into the models and included within the analysis.
-Regression analysis is designed to search for correlations between variables, for example as one variable increases, does the other increase with it, decrease or stay the same?
+An analysis was completed through statistical modeling with univariable and multivariable Cox proportional hazard regression models.
+This allows for all data and potential other factors to be entered into the models and included in the analysis.
+Regression analysis is designed to search for correlations between variables, for example as one variable increases, does the other increase with it, decrease, or stay the same?